 2.)
 Alone.
 The 20 minutes might appear lonely for the miner too.
 Not sure why there isn't a mechanism to communicate between the caved-in fellow and the operator outside - a status update would always do good.

 3.)
 Noises - This rather complicated modern machine grumbles like a bad boy each time it works.
 Grumbles for the machine turn out to be noise for the patient.
 Again, can't this ear-drum breaking buzz be avoided?
+The operator might suggest sleep as an option.
+Sure, if your entire life was spent in the engine room.

 4.)
 Exit path - No procedure is in place for the caved-in fellow to exit in case of an emergency - say when you feel real frustrated and you just want to get out.
 A red button with an arrow would be nice.